davidmoten/xsd-forms/README.md

   * ant script (java developer)
   * web service (other)

+A web service (Rest/SOAP) is available now on cloudbees at http://xsd-forms-generator.xuml-tools.cloudbees.net/.
+At this service you can

-Once a beta version is ready, we will deploy a web service (Rest/SOAP) to Google App Engine at http://xsd-forms.appspot.com.
-Submit a schema document to the service and receive a zip archive in return of the generated files.
+  * Submit a schema document to the service and receive a zip archive in return of the generated files.
+  * Submit a schema document and view the generated form

 Getting Started
 ----------------